sts10/radiation/README.md

 <img src="URL">
 ```

+The Markdown is GFM or GitHub flavored.
+Multi-line code blocks should be delineated with triple backticks (\`\`\`).
+You can also specify a programming language for syntax highlighting.

-Once you've saved your post, you then have to use the Radiation menu to "publish" your blog.
-Your new post should then be live.
+Once you've saved your post in your text editor, you then have to use the Radiation menu to "publish" your blog.
+Just choose the publish option from the main menu.
+Your new post should be live in a few seconds.

 **See section below on adding a `radiation` function to your `.bash_profile` if you want to make usage significantly easier.**